I’ve been using the Acer Swift X 14 for the last two weeks and I’m sharing my thoughts on it in this article.

 I will also mention that this is a 60 Hz panel with slow response times, so if you’re heavily considering this for its gaming abilities, you might want to lean towards one of the

-portable gaming laptops with a 144Hz display (such as the Predator Triton 300 or the Zephyrus G14), or better yet one of the full-size 15-inch gaming laptops with even faster screens.
-Hardware and performance
+portable gaming laptops with a higher-refresh display (such as the Predator Triton 300 or the Zephyrus G14), or better yet one of the full-size 15-inch gaming laptops with even faster screens.

 Our sample is a mid-specced configuration of the Acer Swift X SFX14-41G, with an AMD Ryzen 7 5700U processor, Nvidia GeForce GTX 1650 graphics, 16 GB of LPDDR4x-4266 RAM, and two SSDs.